SolastaMods/SolastaUnfinishedBusiness/Documentation/SolastaSubclasses.md

 * Elusive Target

 Starting at level 6, you are extremely hard to corner in close combat.
-When a melee attack hits you, you can use your reaction to gain the benefits of Dodging and Disengaging until the end of your next turn.​​​​​​
+When a melee attack hits you, you can use your reaction to gain the benefits of Dodging and Disengaging until the end of your next turn.

 ## Level 8